The DS9TM Kitbashes

 We have analyzed the photos of the DS9TM ships and have made the necessary adjustments to the diagrams.
 Of the seven ships discussed above the following may be identified on screen:

 Maybe we don't even want to see crazy constructions like the three-nacelled Excelsior variant on screen.
-By any means, the kitbash models are of such a poor quality that we may have to supplement missing details in mind, and which may allow us to see different, more reasonable designs in them.
+By any means, the kitbash models, while creative, have such a poor finish that we may have to supplement missing details in mind, and which may allow us to see different, more reasonable designs in them.

 See Also